Creatine vs Protein: Which is Best to Build Muscle?

 What is Whey Protein?

-This liquid is then dried out to make whey protein powder, which is one of the most popular supplements on the market today.
+This liquid is then dried out to make whey protein powder, which is one of the most popular muscle growth supplements on the market today.
 A huge part of what makes whey protein so special is that it contains all 9 of the essential amino acids.

 These amino acids are the building blocks your body needs to stimulate the muscle-building process.
 Whey protein also has the highest concentration of leucine that you’ll find in any protein source.

-If you didn’t know, leucine is one of these essential amino acids which is particularly important for building muscle.
+If you didn’t know, leucine is one of these essential amino acids, which is particularly important for building muscle.

 What Are The Benefits of Whey Protein?